localcloud-dev/turbo-cloud/Readme.md

 - Zero dependencies - your project will be available until your cloud provider is live
 - Daemonless
+- Unbelievable lightweight - one script, less than 10KB
 - HTTPS for custom domains
 - Works with WebSocket services (ws:// and wss://)
 - TurboCloud itself uses very small resources
-- Fully predictable cloud costs
+- Fully predictable cloud costs (with cloud providers from "Recommended Cloud Providers" below)
 - Zero DevOps knowledge required
 - Only one command to deploy from your local machine
 - Works with virtually any cloud provider